Yes, the title says it all.

 - · Develop concepts aligned with brand positioning

 - · Create consistent visuals, texts and slogans aimed at the target consumers

 - · Place them in the right media channels that target and convince the right people to part with their money

 What has shaken up content marketing as we know it, however, is the advent of the digital age.
 With the Internet, consumers have not only become smarter, but also a lot more discerning.

 Just two decades ago, brands were in full control of their marketing messages.
 In the absence of free-flowing information, consumers took marketers at their word and brands didn’t suffer backlash from misleading advertising.
 Today, brands have to be careful of what they say and how they say it to avoid being boycotted.
 Remember United Airlines, Uber, Pepsi and Breadtalk?
 And these are just a few of the examples.
 This new dynamic has put a lot of focus on how marketers craft their messages and their campaigns.

 So, it seems like ‘content marketing’ really is just another way of expressing traditional marketing principles in this digital age.
-To make it more relatable to the current landscape, I shall henceforth interpret content marketing as the dissemination of valuable information in the form of texts, visuals or videos on the online platform.
+To make it more relatable to the current landscape, we shall henceforth definecontent marketing as the dissemination of valuable information in the form of texts, visuals or videos on the online platform.

 Creating The Right Content